-Mr. Gan Kim Guan, the Chairman of the Audit Committee is a member of The Malaysian Institute of Accountants (MIA) and Mr. Tan Ah Lai, another member of the Audit Committee is a Fellow of the Association of Chartered Certified Accountants and a member of MIA.
-The Company has therefore complied with Paragraph I5.09(I)(c)(i) of the Listing Requirements.
+Mr. Gan Kim Guan, the Chairman of the Audit Committee is a member of MIA and Mr. Tan Ah Lai, another member of the Audit Committee is a Fellow of the Association of Chartered Certified Accountants and a member of MIA.
+The Company has therefore complied with Paragraph I5.09(I)(c)(i) of the Listing Requirements of Bursa Securities.